acteng/will-it-fit/test_cases/test_cases.md

 This document gives a high-level overview of the test cases which are used to explore the potential for the road space classification using Inspire polygons.

+# About the Test Data

+The test data includes data derived from the [Land Registry INSPIRE polygons](https://use-land-property-data.service.gov.uk/datasets/inspire).
+This data is used under  [Open Government Licence (OGL)](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) and include these attributions:

+* This information is subject to Crown copyright and database rights [2024] and is reproduced with the permission of HM Land Registry.
+* The polygons (including the associated geometry, namely x, y co-ordinates) are subject to Crown copyright and database rights [2024] Ordnance Survey AC0000851063.

+---
+Additionally: Any boundaries between road space and non-road space are approximate.
+They have been drawn by hand, based on the visual appearance of the map purely for use in this test data, and in no way represent the actual legal boundaries.

 # Grouping

 ## Cases A only involving whole positive INSPIRE polygons